astraub2/TeamSort/README.txt

 First, the program randomly assigns students to a team.
 Then the teams will be shuffled 1000 times with the intent of maximizing team scores to create higher compatibility.
 After maximizing, the algorithm will output what the new teams are.

-GUI Interface:
-We decided to be able to read in the user's input on how many groups they would like to have.
-We also wanted the user to be able to specify a CSV file if they already had the data instead of forcing them to manually input the data.
 ---------------------------------------------------------------------
 ---------------------------------------------------------------------
 User Guide:

 Open the command line and clone this repository to your machine.
 You will need a basic understanding of git and command line interfaces to run this program.
 Verify that all required applications are in fact installed.

-Once you recieve your data back from your students, use Google Poll to download the csv file to your local machine.
-Enclosed will be a Google Poll.
+Enclosed is a Google Poll.
 Please note that this software depends on the Google Poll format staying static, please do not make changes to the poll.
-You have "editing" privlages on the poll so that you may be able to download the CSV file.
+You have "editing" privlages on the poll so that you are able to download the CSV file:

 https://docs.google.com/forms/d/e/1FAIpQLSdBOL2BnhtfO0yrURINfBG4C0iZw634bc6RT6PMCQkvh1o5bQ/viewform?usp=sf_link

+Share this poll with your studentsto get thier data.
+Once you recieve your data back from your students, use Google Poll to download the csv file to your local machine.

 It is important that you:
 --save the csv file in the import folder
 --name the file "userdata.csv"

+*******
+If you would like to test TeamSort without generating data, good news!!!
+We have a userdata.csv already generated for you.

+*******

 You can now run the TeamSort simulation.
 From the repo home there is a file called TeamSort.sh.
 Run the following command: